schlinkertc/MLB_Analysis/README.md

 In the end, my model did not produce stellar results.
 Branch Rickey's features have proven to succesfully determine who is the better team over a the course of a season, but Baseball is a unique sport in that the better team often loses.
 Even the most elite team will lose over 60 games a year.
 To improve this model in the future, I'll need to consider what features might explain when the better team loses.
 Factors like pitcher rest or travel distance might be useful.

+However, I was able to increase weighted-average precision over my base estimator from 48% to 56%.
+I can call this first experiment a moderate success, and I can look forward to more modeling and experiments using the data schema I've created.